jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/container/container.md

 1. **Add Volume:** For detailed guide on how to configure Volume, click here.
 2. **Add Secret:** For detailed guide on how to configure Kubernetes secret, click [here](/pages/user-guide/components/k8s-resources/kubernetes-secret/kubernetes-secret).
 3. **Add ConfigMap:** For detailed guide on how to configure ConfigMap, click **Mount Path**: Once the volumes are configured, click on volume bar and specify mount path.
+Mount Path is destination inside the Pod, where a volume gets mounted to.

 **To Configure Resource Quota:**